OpenLiberty/ci.docker/README.md

     *  Our recommended set uses Red Hat's [Universal Base Image](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image) as the Operating System and are re-built daily.
 They can be found on [Docker Hub](https://hub.docker.com/r/openliberty/open-liberty) or [IBM Cloud](https://cloud.ibm.com/docs/services/Registry?topic=RegistryImages-ibmliberty).
     *  Another set, using Ubuntu as the Operating System, can be found [here](https://hub.docker.com/_/open-liberty).
 These are re-built automatically anytime something changes in the layers below.

+1. **Beta Images**
+    *  Open Liberty beta using Red Hat Universal Base Image 8 and AdoptOpenJDK 8 with OpenJ9 is available from the `beta-ubi` tag on [Docker Hub](https://hub.docker.com/r/openliberty/open-liberty).
+    * Open Liberty beta using Ubuntu and AdoptOpenJDK 8 with OpenJ9 is available from the `beta` tag on [Docker Hub](https://hub.docker.com/_/open-liberty).

 1. **Daily Images**
     *  Available [here](https://hub.docker.com/r/openliberty/daily), these are daily images from the daily Open Liberty binaries.
 The scripts used for this image can be found [here](https://github.com/OpenLiberty/ci.docker.daily).

-_Note:_ `kernel` tag is now deprecated and it will not be updated (starting with 20.0.0.11).
-The new kernel tag is named `kernel-slim`.
+_Important Note:_ `kernel` tag is now deprecated and it will not be updated (starting with 20.0.0.11).
+The new kernel tag is named `kernel-slim` and it offers the bare minimum server.
+You can grow the image to add the Liberty features your application requires by running `features.sh`.
+Refer to [this](#Building-an-application-image) section for more information including a sample _Dockerfile_.

 ## Building an Application Image